epam/edp-install/docs/operator-guide/upgrade-edp-2.12.md

-# Upgrade EDP v.2.11.x to v.2.12.x
+# Upgrade EDP v2.11 to 2.12

 !!!
 Important
     We suggest making a backup of the EDP environment before starting the upgrade procedure.

-This section provides the details on the EDP upgrade from the v.2.11.x to the v.2.12.x.
+This section provides the details on the EDP upgrade to 2.12.
 Explore the actions and requirements below.

 !!!
 Notes
     * EDP now supports Kubernetes 1.22: Ingress Resources use `networking.k8s.io/v1`, and Ingress Operators use CustomResourceDefinition `apiextensions.k8s.io/v1`.